In August 2013 Czech Television began broadcasting a new cultural channel ÈT Art for the first time.

 The Ministry of Culture (MC) is the body responsible for media in the Czech Republic.
-The ministry manages the asset of publishers of periodic publications and it prepares legislation in the field.
+The Ministry manages the asset of publishers of periodic publications and it prepares legislation in the field.

-The legislative framework for radio and television broadcasting allowed the creation of a dual system of broadcasting, i.e. coexistence of public and private sector with the consequence of exceptional dynamic development in the field of media.
+The legislative framework for radio and television broadcasting allowed the creation of a dual system of broadcasting, i.e. the coexistence of a public and a private sector with the consequence of exceptional dynamic development in the field of media.
 In 2001, the new Act on Radio and Television Broadcasting (Act No. 231/2001 Coll.) was adopted.
 This Act defines the rights and duties of operators of radio and television broadcasting, the license system and registration of operators of re-broadcasting.
 In 2010 an Act on Audio-visual Media Services was adopted in conformity with Directive 2010/13/EU.
-The Council for Radio and Television Broadcasting exercises oversight of adherence to legislation in the area of radio and television broadcasting, the licensing of radio and television broadcasting, the issuing of decisions on registration for rebroadcasting and also maintains a register of broadcasters, rebroadcasters and providers of audio-visual media services on demand. (http://www.rrtv.cz).
+The Council for Radio and Television Broadcasting exercises oversight of adherence to legislation in the area of radio and television broadcasting, the licensing of radio and television broadcasting, the issuing of decisions on registration to operate a rebroadcasting and also maintains a register of broadcasters, rebroadcasters and providers of audio-visual media services on demand. (http://www.rrtv.cz).

 Czech Television, Czech Radio and operators of broadcasting are defined in the law with specific task of public service broadcasting.
 These operators are independent of the state, they do not get any state subventions and their activity is financed with the income from radio and television fees and income from their commercial activities (especially advertising and yields from copyright, rental of technical equipment etc.).
-Czech Television and Czech Radio provide services for the public by production and broadcasting of television or radio programmes or other multimedia contents and support services.
+Czech Television and Czech Radio provide services for the public by producing and broadcasting television or radio programmes or other multimedia contents and support services.
 The body that controls the activity of Czech Television is the Council for Television Broadcasting and the Council for Czech Radio controls Czech Radio.
 The members of the Council are elected by the Chamber of Deputies of the Parliament of the CR.
 One of Council's tasks is also appointing the Director-General of Czech Television and Czech Radio.

 The new Act on Radio and TV Fees came into force in 2005.
 Since 1 September 2005, the radio fee is 45 CZK and the TV fee has been increased to 135 CZK since 1 January 2008.
 Since 1 June 2010 radio and television receivers that are an integral part of a terminal mobile telecommunication device (i.e. a cell phone) are not subject to fee requirements.

 According to the Act on Radio and Television Broadcasting, Czech Television and Czech Radio are obliged to compile a programme structure to provide a well-balanced offer for all inhabitants with regard to their age, sex, colour, faith, religion, political or other opinions, national, ethnic or social origin and minority.
 The Council for Radio and TV Broadcasting supervises compliance with the Act.
-According to the Database of Aired Programmes on Czech Television, which monitors ratings and statistics on broadcasting, almost two-thirds of broadcasting time was represented by their own programmes on all channels of Czech Television (ÄŒT1, ÄŒT2, ÄŒT24 and ÄŒT4), in 2010 it was 74% of total broadcasting time and 65% of channels ÄŒT1 and ÄŒT2.
-The remainder of broadcasting time for all channels was made up of rebroadcast programmes of domestic origin (3%) and foreign origin (23%).
-In 2010, according to the database, programming by type of programme broadcast on Czech Television consisted of drama (13%), music programmes (2%), documentaries on art and the media (1%), and documentaries on the humanities (1%).

-There is one channel devoted solely to music among the commercial television stations - TV ÓÄko http://ocko.idnes.cz, and internet television stations like "BEDNA.TV" http://www.bedna.tv focus on the younger generation and youth culture.
+There is one channel devoted solely to music among the commercial television stations - TV Óčko (http://ocko.idnes.cz) and internet television stations like "BEDNA.TV" (http://www.bedna.tv) focus on the younger generation and youth culture.

 The only legislation that regulates the publishing periodical press in the Czech Republic is the Act on Rights and Responsibilities of Publishing Periodical Press and Amendment of Certain other Regulations (Press Law 2000).
 In conformity with this Act the MC maintains a Registers of Publishers of the Periodical Press.
-The National Library of the CR processes statistical data on the periodic press based on obligatory copies sent by the publishers; this data forms part of the statistics for culture for individual years http://www.nipos-mk.cz.
+The National Library of the CR processes statistical data on the periodic press based on obligatory copies sent by the publishers; this data forms part of the statistics for culture for individual years (http://www.nipos-mk.cz).

 The MC uses its grant programmes to support cultural periodicals in the form of grants in all fields and disciplines.
-The Ministry is the only source of support for the majority of literary magazine publishers but the budget for these purposes is very limited.
+The Ministry is the only source of support for the majority of literary magazine publishers but the budget is very limited.
 The Ministry also announces a selection procedure for the support of media and audio-visual production for children, the education of teachers in the field of media and projects promoting the Czech media field abroad.

-In addition, it organises the "Programme of Support for Promoting and Receiving Information in Languages of Ethnic Minorities – Support for Periodical Press, Radio or Television Broadcasting".
-See also chapter 4.2.4.
+In addition, it organises the "Programme of Support for Promoting and Receiving Information in Languages of Ethnic Minorities – Support for Periodical Press, Radio or Television Broadcasting" (see also chapter 4.2.4).